 - Once you receive your Curtin Student number and activate your OASIS account you can apply for the opportunity online.

 - Application form can be saved at any point of the process

-- Multiple scholarships can be applied for at one time
+- multiple grants can be applied for at one time

-- Tips on how to complete your application can be found under the ‘Application Advice’ tab on the scholarships website
+- Tips on how to complete your application can be found under the ‘Application Advice’ tab on The grants website